Panjshir offensives (Soviet–Afghan War): Panjshir IX – 16 June 1985

+In the same year, corpses of Afghan Army troops, as well as the corpses of PDPA party members, ordinary people and the parents who allowed their sons to join the Afghan Armed Forces, were discovered by the Soviet Army and detachments of Afghan paratroopers in Panjshir, more specifically "Safed-Chir" gorge.
+The corpses would subsequently be dragged out and laid out in straight lines after their discovery.
+Kabul National TV and Soviet media from the State Television and Radio Fund claimed that these soldiers and civilians were initially prisoners who were dragged down the stairs in the area, before being locked in underground prisons, being tortured and denied food and water before being executed by the mujahideen in Panjshir.
+An Afghan paratrooper who was interviewed claimed that 264 people died in the killings perpetrated by Jamiat-e Islami altogether.

 Aftermath

 In 1986, Mikhail Gorbachev announced his intention of withdrawing the Soviet contingent from Afghanistan.
 From then on the Soviets were mostly concerned with avoiding losses in the Panjshir sector, and they observed a tacit ceasefire: unprovoked shooting by Soviet troops was forbidden, and the mujahideen refrained from attacking Soviet bases.
 Despite provocations ordered by Najibullah's government to draw the Soviets into further fighting, the situation generally remained calm, enabling Massoud to carry out his "strategic offensive", capturing much of Baghlan and Takhar provinces.
 The last Soviet and Afghan troops present in the lower Panjshir were finally evacuated in June 1988.